 Check out an updated list of possible predatory journals that further protects the scientific community from these fraudulent practices.

-We hope you find these tips useful, the publication of a paper is an important decision for every researcher and to make it right gives you some advantages.
-Find the appropriate journal for your research paper, set realistic expectations, and stay optimistic.
-The rejection is not the end and please, stay away from predatory journals.
+Publishing a paper is an important decision for every researcher, and you’ll have some advantages if you get it right.
+Remember to find the appropriate journal for your research paper, set realistic expectations, and remain optimistic.
+Also, rejection is not the end, and please, stay away from predatory journals.